-SEC Fines Royal Alliance Associates
+SEC Fines Royal Alliance Associates for Unsuitable Investments

 November 2020 – The Securities and Exchange Commission (SEC) fined Royal Alliance Associates $500,000 after allegations of widespread losses for advisory clients in connection with unsuitable investments in volatility-linked exchange-traded products (ETPs).

 January 2020 – Royal Alliance Associates, was censured and fined $400,000 for allegedly failing to catch two former brokers who separately stole more than $3.8 million from the accounts of four customers and are now imprisoned.
 Royal Alliance to pay $400,000 for Failure to Supervise

-In a Letter of Acceptance, Waiver & Consent (AWC) on January 16, FINRA alleged that between 2009 and 2017, a New Jersey broker purportedly wire-transferred $1.4 million in more than 60 transactions from a New Hampshire widow who was reportedly disabled, to the bank account of his limited liability company and to a law firm.
+On January 16, 2020, FINRA alleged that between 2009 and 2017, a New Jersey broker purportedly wire-transferred $1.4 million in more than 60 transactions from a New Hampshire widow who was reportedly disabled, to the bank account of his limited liability company and to a law firm.
 Royal Alliance purportedly failed to stop the transfers, despite the company’s address being the same as the broker’s office, firm prohibitions against third-party wire transfers, and other red flags.

 FINRA also reportedly alleged that a Massachusetts broker stole more than $2.3 million from two customers between June 2013 and June 2017 by purportedly forging 65 third-party wire transfer requests from their accounts to the bank account that the broker allegedly controlled.
 FINRA claimed that when one cashiering group employee questioned a discrepancy in signatures, the broker allegedly claimed that the customer signed her name differently each time, without further investigation.
 The ex-broker also allegedly falsified papers when questions were raised about the account receiving the checks, which had the broker’s home address.

 Massachusetts Regulators charge Royal Alliance with Failure to Supervise

 January 2019 – Massachusetts’ securities division charged Royal Alliance Associates with failure to supervise broker Stephen F. Davis of Barrington, R.I. who recommended unsuitable investments to a couple, costing the investors nearly $60,000.
 The Massachusetts securities regulators allege Davis breached his fiduciary duty when he advised two investors in 2015 to exchange an annuity three years before its expiration for another annuity with a much lower interest rate.
 The allegations also claim that Davis failed to file paperwork for the exchange in a timely manner leading to $15,000 in penalties for the couple, while the broker received more than $17,000 in commissions.
 The couple reportedly also lost more than $43,000 in interest.

 July 2015 – Royal Alliance was ordered to pay $1.4 million to three separate retired investors due allegations of negligence while supervising sales of non-traded real estate investment, trusts, and variable annuities.
 The retirees, who were all reportedly former employees of AT&T Inc., were allegedly advised by Kathleen Tarr, a former broker, that they should take a lump-sum buyout from their employer and invest it into Inland Real Estate, a non traded REIT, and unspecific variable annuities.
 A FINRA arbitration panel reportedly granted the award at more than $1 million in compensatory damages along with $25,000, per investor, in punitive damages and $241,000 in costs and legal fees.

 Broker Misconduct and Customer Complaints

 All broker-dealers have a responsibility to adequately supervise its employees.
 They must ensure the necessary procedures and systems to detect misconduct.
 There have been several cases of registered representatives employed by Royal Alliance Associates who were allegedly involved in broker misconduct and fraudulent activities.
 When brokers violate securities laws, such as making unsuitable investments, the brokerage firm they are working with may be liable for investment losses through FINRA Arbitration.

 November 2018 – Former Royal Alliance advisor Kimberly Kitts reportedly pleaded guilty to charges filed by the U.S. Attorney for the District of Massachusetts, of wire fraud, investment adviser fraud, and aggravated identity theft.
 She was reportedly sentenced to 87 months in prison and ordered to pay $3,085,939 in restitution.